I’m on a mission to get more women’s books written, published and out there changing the world.

 Add to this the two hours plus a day extra domestic work and childcare women writers often have to do and I realised it’s not just the gender bias of the publishing world we need to fight – it’s patriarchy itself which puts us an impossible bind, emotionally and practically, this making it much harder for us to thrive as authors.

 Because together we can change the creative landscape and tell stories which will bring healing, inspiration and positive leadership to a world which sorely needs them.

 A diverse range of voices needs to be heard now more than ever – and I want to use my skills as a writer, editor and coach to support that to happen.

 You can look at why you might want to work with a specifically feminist writing coach, but you might also want to check out my manifesto too, if you’re interested in what I stand for.
 (Inclusion all the way, baby.)

 Practical information about my coaching approach is available here.

-And just in case you’re worried that feminists are a bit too serious and scary, you should also know that I love cats, vintage clothes and décor, red lipstick, CSI, Madonna, Ru Paul, Lady Gaga, taking pictures, looking at art, Americana, all things French and travelling the world.
+And just in case you’re worried that feminists are a bit too serious and scary, you should also know that I love cats, books, vintage clothes and décor, red lipstick, CSI, Madonna, Ru Paul, Lady Gaga, taking pictures, looking at art, Americana, all things French and travelling the world.